-Modes of fixed comoving wavenumber $k$ are said to `leave the horizon' if there's a time at which $(aH)^{-1}$ drops below $k^{-1}$.
+Modes of fixed comoving wave number $k$ are said to leave the horizon if there is a time at which $(aH)^{-1}$ drops below $k^{-1}$.
 Modes of the inflaton field that eventually imprint themselves onto the CMB must leave the horizon several dozen $e$-foldings before the end of inflation (typically $30$ to $60$), but modes on much smaller length scales (much larger $k$) will never leave the horizon.
-For studies of CGPP we are often interested in modes of a spectator field that are just about leaving the horizon at the end of inflation and have comoving wavenumber $k \approx \ke \equiv \ae \He$.
+For studies of CGPP we are often interested in modes of a spectator field that are just about leaving the horizon at the end of inflation and have comoving wave number $k \approx \ke \equiv \ae \He$.